ckenst/testing-guides/data/zipcodes.md

 # Zip + Post codes

-> What are interesting input tests for zipcodes?
+> What are some interesting input tests for zipcodes?

-## Interesting US Zipcodes
+## US Zipcodes

 * 00501
   * Lowest ZIP